-In the event that dispute resolution is necessary or where air quality emission levels are subsequently demonstrated to be below the relevant criteria (Section 3), the resolution process will be one of informed discussion involving the complainant and Barrick.
-Barrick may also refer the dispute (with the complainant's agreement) to the CGM's CEMCC for mediation (Section 12).
-In the event that the complainant is still dissatisfied, the matter may be referred to the DP&E for consideration of further measures.
-Every effort will be made to ensure that concerns are addressed in a manner that results in a mutually acceptable outcome.
+In the event that dispute resolution is necessary or where air quality emission levels are subsequently demonstrated to be below the relevant criteria (Section 3), the resolution process is one of informed discussion involving the complainant and Evolution.
+Evolution may also refer the dispute (with the complainant's agreement) to the CGO's CEMCC for mediation (Section 12).
+In the event that the complainant is still dissatisfied, the matter may be referred to the DPE for consideration of further measures.
+Every effort is made to ensure that concerns are addressed in a manner that results in a mutually acceptable outcome.